kitusmark/RFID-tracking-system/README.md

 ###Things to do

-- [ ] Solder all the components and test it out
+- [x] Solder all the components and test it out
-- [ ] figure out if our cards work properly
+- [x] figure out if our cards work properly
 - [ ] Code for the LCD.
 Menu and messages
 - [ ] Code the tracking system with data storage
-- [ ] Ensure sleep mode during day
+- [ ] Ensure sleep mode during unused hours
 - [ ] Design and print a 3D case for the system
 - [ ] Post some pictures on the repo